perki/copper-crm-bkp/hubspot/README.md

 run `node hubspot/getAssociations.js`
 The result will be in `../data-hubspot/current/associations.json`.

+/!\ this will try to figure out on its own the "reverse" matching association, it you get any output with messages indicating a problem on the association you must figure out by yourself the underlying problem.....

 ### Prepare custom fields matching

 run `node hubspot/prepareFieldsMapping.js` to create
 - `../data-hubspot/conf/custom_def.json` you should check and eventually change the matching proposed automatically
 - `../data-hubspot/conf/fields_def.json` you should check and eventually change the matching proposed automatically
+- `../data-hubspot/conf/custom_connections.json` manually choose the right association by updating `hubspotAssociationKey` to match one of the keys in `../data-hubspot/current/associations.json`.
+You can also set the value `"auto"` so the scripts will try to create and find the most appropriate matching.
+Note, that only one of the "direction" of an association should be set, the other should be let to `null`.

 ### Create missing properties